AdityaBorkar/letsync/www/cms/docs/contributing/client-database.md

 2. Coding styles.
 The source code files should:

    - Be written in TypeScript
-   - Pass the linting rules of the monorepo
+   - Pass the linting rules of the monorepo (Biome)
+   - Unused code shall be flagged using Knip
+   - Spell check using CSpell

 3. You can export many functions, classes, or variables that shall improve the developer experience.
 The source code files should have the following named export exported from its main module.